l3ipa/l3ipa.github.io/README.md

 # L3-IPA
-An open source minimal theme for Jekyll, ideal for blogging.
+An open source minimal theme for Jekyll, ideal for blogging

 View the demo at http://diezcami.github.io/polar-bear-theme